AndrewEllis93/Print-Tuning-Guide/README.md

         - Ensure that you place your `BED_MESH_CALIBRATE` **after** G32, as G32 clears bed meshes by default.
         - Ensure that you are homing Z again after QGL, as QGL throws off Z height.

-    - On larger enclosed printers (i.e. V2 & Trident), ensure that you are heat soaking for <i>at least</i> 45 minutes. \
+    - **On larger enclosed printers (i.e. V2 & Trident), ensure that you are heat soaking for *at least* 45 minutes.** \
     Z will drift upwards as the frame and gantry thermally expand with chamber heat.
-This can cause your first layer squish to vary between prints, and can even cause your first layer to drift up <i>as it prints</i>.
+This can cause your first layer squish to vary between prints, and can even cause your first layer to drift up *as it prints*.

 ## Method
-**1)** Scatter square patches around your bed in your slicer. <i>(See Test_Prints folder)</i>
+**1)** Scatter square patches around your bed in your slicer. *(See Test_Prints folder)*

 ![](Images/FirstLayer-Plate.png)